ua0003/GMTJPemailer1/README.md

 NotmyName'
 ```
 *IMPORTANT this program assumes a SSL connection will be used.
 This means you can use the program with GMAIL.*

+### Demo
+For demo purposes also make sure that the GMTJPemailer.config is in the same working directory as GMTJPemailer1.
+This file will allow you to send emails from a per-configured email address.

+For demo purposes the following information can be used to test the --configure function:

+- **SMTP Server Name:** smtp.gmail.com
+- **Port Number:** 465
+- **Email Address:** gmtjpemailer@gmail.com
+- **Sign in Name:** gmtjpemailer
+- **Password:** Konica18

 ## Requirements

 **Operating System:** Linux – Debian based distro used for development.
 Unknown whether other Linux environments will work.